-Recent and ongoing charity projectsThese are usually small projects or local charities in need of extra funding, and seldom are they high-profile causes with big PR budgets.
+Ongoing charity projectsWe've always tried to focus on small projects or local charities in need of extra funding, seldom are they high-profile causes with big PR budgets:

-- We have been a member of the Ethical Tour Operators Group (ETOG) - an offshoot of Tourism Concern - since it was founded.
+- Tourism Concern is an important pressure-group in the movement for more responsible tourism.
+We have been a member of the Ethical Tour Operators Group (ETOG) - an offshoot of Tourism Concern - since it was founded.
 We have helped it to finance several small projects, from an impact assessment of tourism on Zanzibar to a set of leaflets advising travellers about practical steps to make their travel more responsible.
-(Read more about ETOG…)

 - The Kawaza Village Project is a community project run by the villagers of Kawaza themselves.
 They offer tourists a rare opportunity to truly experience Kundu Culture and their village way of life by staying with them from one night up to seven.
 The profits are ploughed back into the village.
 For many years, Expert Africa has donated all of our commission on any bookings for time at Kawaza directly to their school fund.
 (Read more about Kawaza Village…)